nakajima/screw-cucumber-talk/talk.md

 !SLIDE

-# It’s your job.
+### It’s your job.

-And you’re good at it.
+# You’re good at it.

+!SLIDE

+# Questions

+Let Josh Knowles tell me how wrong I am for a while.

 !SLIDE